Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 How is esophageal cancer diagnosed?

-- Barium swallow: This is an x-ray of the esophagus and stomach.
-You will drink a white chalky liquid called barium to help the esophagus show up better on an x-ray.
+- A barium swallow is an x-ray of your esophagus and stomach.
+You will drink a white chalky liquid called barium to help your esophagus show up better on an x-ray.

-- MRI: This scan uses powerful magnets and a computer to take pictures of your esophagus and other organs.
-An MRI may show if the cancer has spread.
-You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- A CT or MRI may show cancer and if it has spread.
+You may be given contrast liquid to help the cancer show up better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

-- Biopsy: Your caregiver may need to take a sample of tissue from your esophagus to find out if you have esophageal cancer.
+- A biopsy may be used to take a sample of tissue from your esophagus to be tested for cancer.

 How is esophageal cancer treated?

-- Surgery: Surgery to remove part of your esophagus or lymph nodes may help stop the cancer from spreading.
+- Surgery may be needed to remove part of your esophagus or lymph nodes.
+This may help stop the cancer from spreading.

-- Chemotherapy: This medicine, often called chemo, is used to kill cancer cells.
+- Chemotherapy is used to kill cancer cells.
 Chemotherapy may also be used to shrink the tumor or lymph nodes before surgery.
 Once the tumor is smaller, surgery can be done to remove the cancer.

 - American Cancer Society